Wabakinine: Death

-In 1796 after travelling to York, Upper Canada to sell salmon, Wabakinine camped with his band on the peninsula.
-In the middle of the night, a member of the Queen's York Rangers, Private Charles McEwan (or McCuen), accompanied by two other men, attempted to pull Wabakinine's sister from her bed.
+In 1796 after travelling to York, Upper Canada, to sell salmon, Wabakinine camped with his band on the peninsula.
+In the middle of the night, a soldier of the Queen's York Rangers, Private Charles McEwan, accompanied by two other men, attempted to pull Wabakinine's sister from her bed.
 Earlier that evening, McEwan had offered her rum and a dollar to sleep with him.
 Intoxicated, Wabakinine tried to defend his sister before he was viciously beaten with a rock by McEwan.
 The men proceeded to beat Wabakinine's wife leaving them both with fatal injuries near what is now St. Lawrence Market.
 Wabakinine died the following day and his wife the day after.

 Aftermath

-A peacemaker and leader of a large band of Mississaugas, Wabakinine's death greatly increased the already rising tensions between colonial officials and First Nations in Upper Canada.
-The Mississaugas prepared to retaliate, visiting Joseph Brant to request support from his much larger band of Iroquoian warriors.
-Brant however, familiar with the British's military size and firepower, dissuaded the Mississaugas from pursuing revenge.
+Wabakinine was a peacemaker and leader of a large band of Mississaugas; his death greatly increased the already rising tensions between Crown officials and First Nations in Upper Canada.
+After hearing of Wabakinine's death, Mohawk chief Joseph Brant sent a wampum belt to First Nation chiefs on the Upper Lakes, inviting them to the Grand River in the following summer for discussions with Crown officials.
+Eventually, as the Mississaugas were too weak to act on their own, they gave up thoughts of launching a rebellion to avenge Wabakinine's death.
 McEwan was detained and was allowed to flee Upper Canada thus evading trial relating to the death of Wabakinine.